AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 One-Time Pad
 ____________

-The One-Time Pad is an encryption technique that is very easy to understand and implement.
+The *One-Time Pad* (or OTP) is an encryption technique that is very easy to understand and implement.
 It has also been demonstrated that it can't be cracked if used correctly.

 The idea behind One-Time Pads is very simple.
 If you XOR a binary message with a